 - 1.1.
 This policy applies to NHS Nottingham and Nottinghamshire Integrated Care Board hereafter referred to as 'the ICB'. - 1.2.
 This document sets out the approach to the reporting, management and investigation of all corporate incidents (including accidents and near misses) that occur within the organisation.
 Corporate incidents, internal to the ICB, may relate to Health and Safety, security or Information Governance (such as personal data breaches).
+This also includes incidents involving third-party suppliers or those arising within the ICB's supply chain, where such incidents may impact the ICB's data, systems, services, or reputation.
 Separate guidance is in place within the ICB's Nursing Directorate on how to manage incidents which occur within the services we commission from our providers. - 1.3.
 Incident management is a cyclical process that requires the identification and reporting of incidents; followed by investigation (if necessary), remedial action and learning to mitigate the risk of recurrence.
 The reporting of all incidents (or the potential for incidents) no matter how trivial they may appear will enable the ICB to build a profile of risks to staff, the public and to the business of the organisation. - 1.4.
 This policy also describes where incidents may require reporting to external bodies (e.g. the Information Commissioner's Office, NHS Digital, the Health and Safety Executive etc) and the individual responsibilities in relation to this.
 The organisation will always adhere to the national requirements if such an incident should occur.